-Chrysanthemums, also known as “mothers”, are one of the most beautiful varieties of perennials that start to bloom in early autumn.
+Chrysanthemums, also known as “mothers”, are one of the most beautiful varieties of perennials that begin to bloom in early autumn.
 This is also known as the favorite flower for the month of November.

-Cultural significance and symbolism of Chrysanthemum
+Cultural significance and symbolism of the Chrysanthemum

 A Chrysanthemum event